NVIDIA/spark-rapids/docs/FAQ.md

 Starting from 22.06, the default value for `spark.rapids.memory.gpu.pool` is changed to `ASYNC` from `ARENA` for CUDA 11.5+.
 For CUDA 11.4 and older, it will fall back to `ARENA`.

+### What is a `RetryOOM` or `SplitAndRetryOOM` exception?

+In the 23.04 release of the accelerator two new exceptions were added to replace a regular `OutOfMemoryError` that was thrown before when the GPU ran out of memory.
+Originally we used `OutOfMemoryError` like on the CPU thinking that it would help to trigger GC in case handles pointing to GPU memory were leaked in the JVM heap.
+But `OutOfMemoryError` is technically a fatal exception and recovering from it is not strictly supported.
+As such Apache Spark treats it as a fatal exception and will kill the process that sees this exception.
+This can result in a lot of tasks being rerun if the GPU runs out of memory.
+These new exceptions prevent that.
+They also provide an indication to various GPU operators that the GPU ran out of memory and how that operator might be able to recover. `RetryOOM` indicates that the operator should roll back to a known good spot and then wait until the memory allocation framework decides that it should be retried. `SplitAndRetryOOM` is used when there is really only one task unblocked and the only way to recover would be to roll back to a good spot and try to split the input so that less total GPU memory is needed.

+These are not implemented for all GPU operations.
+A number of GPU operations that use a significant amount of memory have been updated to handle `RetryOOM`, but fewer have been updated to handle `SplitAndRetryOOM`.
+If you do run into these exceptions it is an indication that you are using too much GPU memory.
+The tuning guide can help you to reduce your memory usage.
+Be aware that some algorithms do not have a way to split their usage, things like window operations over some large windows.
+If tuning does not fix the problem please file an issue to help us understand what operators may need better out of core algorithm support.

+### Encryption Support

+The RAPIDS Accelerator for Apache Spark has several components that may or may not follow the encryption configurations that Apache Spark provides.
+The following documents the exceptions that are known at the time of writing this FAQ entry:

+Local storage encryption (`spark.io.encryption.enabled`) is not supported for spilled buffers that the plugin uses to help with GPU out-of-memory situations.
+The RAPIDS Shuffle Manager does not implement local storage encryption for shuffle blocks when configured for UCX, but it does when configured in MULTITHREADED mode.

+Network encryption (`spark.network.crypto.enabled`) is not supported in the RAPIDS Shuffle Manager when configured for UCX, but it is supported when configured in MULTITHREADED mode.

+If your environment has specific encryption requirements for network or IO, please make sure that the RAPIDS Accelerator suits your needs, and file and issue or discussion if you have doubts or would like expanded encryption support.

 ### I have more questions, where do I go?
 We use github to track bugs, feature requests, and answer questions.
 File an